grayresearch/CX/CHARTER.md

-Since composable extensions consume no opcode space and introduce no new (conventional) CSRs, each such extension comes at negligible cost to the enduring complexity of the core RISC-V ISA specs, or to the many dozens of extant RISC-V processor core instruction decoders, while also extending the useful life and reach of the 32b RISC-V ISA without resort to 48b or 64b encodings.
+Since composable extensions consume no opcode space and introduce no new (conventional) CSRs, each such extension comes at negligible cost to the enduring complexity of the core RISC-V ISA specs, or to the many dozens of extant RISC-V processor core instruction decoders and CSR datapaths, while also extending the useful life and reach of the 32b RISC-V ISA without resort to 48b or 64b encodings.

 ### Overlaps (probably many, more TBD)